20steps/collmex-bundle/README.md

 ## Features

-* Collmex accessible via Symfony2 service
+* Collmex accessible as a Symfony2 service.
+* Provide some derived KPIs.

 ## Installation

 Register the bundle by adding the following line to the registerBundles() method of your AppKernel.php:
-new twentysteps\Bundle\twentystepsCollmexBundle()" to the registerBundles() method of your AppKernel.php
+new twentysteps\Bundle\CollmexBundle\twentystepsCollmexBundle()" to the registerBundles() method of your AppKernel.php

 Register services provided by the bundle by adding the following line to the imports section of your config.yml:
 \- { resource: "@twentystepsCollmexBundle/Resources/config/services.yml" } to the imports section of your config.yml

 Define the following properties in your parameters.yml:
-* twentysteps_collmex.url
-* twentysteps_collmex.account_id
-* twentysteps_collmex.login
+* twentysteps_collmex.url - URL of the Collmex API - normally should point to "https://www.collmex.de".
+* twentysteps_collmex.account_id - ID of your account at Collmex.
+You will need a "Pro" account at collmex use this API.
+* twentysteps_collmex.login - The login to use for accessing Collmex.
+You should create a service account to not interfere with the sessions of your accountants.
-* twentysteps_collmex.password
+* twentysteps_collmex.password - Password of the account.

 ## Version

-This version is not yet usable.
+This version is not yet complete or usable.